Skip to content

 Repo: github.com/ggml-org/llama.cpp

-This is the engine that powers almost everyone else.
-If you want maximum performance, bleeding-edge features, or to embed an LLM into your own C++ application, this is the source.
-It's bare-metal, lightweight, and incredibly powerful.
+This is the engine almost every other tool wraps.
+If you want maximum performance, the latest features the day they land, or to embed an LLM into your own C++ application, this is the source.
+It's bare-metal and lightweight, but the price is that you manage everything yourself: downloads, formats, and dozens of CLI flags.

 # 1. Install via Homebrew